akmalnawfer/3p-noon-daily-standup/README.md

 # 3P Daily Updates
-24th Aug 2022
+25th Aug 2022

 ## Gurpreet
-HB: Waiting for APIs (Idle otherwise) [Check with Akmal on any pending tasks] => Changing ChartJS to Ant Charts
+HB: working on antd charts, coordinating with kuldeep for issues, created a new branch for the same (feature-ant-charts)

 ## Kuldeep
-HB:  Should be completed before EDO (then get it reviewed by Akmal) => Shared PR (waiting for review by Akmal) + verifying UI bugs/working with Gurpreet on API integration (if any)
+HB: working W/ Gurpreet on Ant Chart migration

 ## Chandrama
-Magic: Some changes were missed, so have been re-assigned after a review => Will be reviewing the code with Inhamul
+Magic: INL module suggestions by Inham => open for tasks

 Flash: N/A

 ## Praveen
-Flash: Contd. on doing the changes on page-level (global level changes completed) => PX to REM conversion done + Looking into filter UI + TSV tooltip text
+Flash: PX to REM conversion done + Looking into filter UI + TSV tooltip text => Get the code reviewed + Open for tasks

 Magic: N/A

 ## Himanshu
 Magic: Magic export API changes done (pending review) [get Rohit to look into the Due Date + Unresolved Box Qty filter] => Clear the backlog tickets for Magic

-HB: Continuing on that, focusing [HBWFM-102/HBWFM-104] => Research on API code (working on ETA)
+HB: User listing filter => Contd. + work on group filter (connect W/ Akmal)

 InstaHelp: N/A

 Flash: N/A

 ## Akmal
-QueryEngine: Run query integration + CSV upload integration => Optimising/Refactoring Query Engine
+QueryEngine: Feedback changes => Edit query 500 error, API integration for deletion (fn is ready), code cleanup

-HB: Reviewing PRs from Kuldeep => Review PR from Kuldeep [PX to REM conv.] & Gurpreet
+HB: waiting for changes from Gurpreet, review access management API + integrations

 Magic: N/A